Anaxyrus debilis

 The North American green toad (Anaxyrus debilis) is a species of toad found in the southwestern United States in the states of Arizona, New Mexico, Colorado, Kansas, Oklahoma and Texas.
 It is also found in northern Mexico in the states of Tamaulipas, San Luis Potosí, Durango, and Zacatecas.
 It is commonly called green toad (with many variants).

 Description

 Green toads are typically bright to pale green in color, with black spotting.

 They are not large toads; adult males are about 37–46 mm in snout–vent length and females 44–54 mm.

 Habitat and reproduction

 Green toads are relatively widespread and at least locally common.
 They are elusive, typically found during or after rainfall in semi-arid and dry habitats.
 Breeding occurs from late March to August, stimulated by summer rains.
 Males move from drier, terrestrial habitat to aquatic breeding sites where they form choruses.
 Females are attracted by chorusing males.
 Breeding aggregations do not usually last long, only a few days.

+Predation

+Tadpoles and adults are eaten by black-necked garter snakes.
+Adults are eaten by gopher snakes, checkered garter snakes, plains garter snakes, and western hog-nosed snakes.
+These toads are also eaten by American bullfrogs.